DexyThePuppy/SpotiSocket/README.md

 # SpotifySocket
- Websocket code for Neos spotify controller
+ Websocket code for Resonite spotify controller

 This is the server code for the Spotify controller.
-The code will allow you to control your spotify client from inside of Neos.
+The code will allow you to control your spotify client from inside of Resonite.
 (Premium account required).

 License: